AkshayRai7771/AkshayRai7771/README.md

 ###

-<h4 align="center">🧑‍💻  I'm Akshay Rai, a dedicated Software Engineer or Frontend Developer who believes in the power of technology to unite people.
-My passion lies in solving complex problems, and I stay at the cutting edge of web development and emerging tech trends and as a website developer, always striving to exceed client expectations.</h4>
+<h4 align="center">🧑‍💻  I'm Akshay Rai, a dedicated Python Developer who believes in the power of technology to unite people.
+My passion lies in solving complex problems, and I stay at the cutting edge of honing my skills in python and emerging tech trends and as a python developer, always striving to exceed client expectations.</h4>

 ###